 You may just want to take some time off at first (I took about a month off before I really started working), especially if you plan to stay in hostels and take the traditional backpacker route.
 Or, you may want to reconsider altogether and save up, travel, and go back home.

 It is very hard to be surrounded by people who are just having fun, not working, and constantly going to cool places.
 That’s the reality of digital nomad life at times, though!
-You will either have to set strict boundaries about your work schedule, not sleep so much, or not put yourself in this position at all to ensure that you ACTUALLY work.
+You will either have to set strict boundaries about your work schedule, not sleep so much, or go somewhere with less distractions to ensure that you ACTUALLY work.

 FIRST OFF – WHAT IS A DIGITAL NOMAD?“Digital Nomad” seems to be quite the buzzword as of the past few years!
 There are a lot of different terms being thrown around – I’ll break their definitions down for you here: